thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 rather than in the URL is that it accounts for user error.
-As shared in [this StackOverflow response](http://stackoverflow.com/a/20754104/1019369), putting tokens in the header "Provides extra measure of security by preventing users from inadvertently sharing URLs with their credentials embedded in them".
+As shared in [this StackOverflow response](http://stackoverflow.com/a/20754104/1019369), putting tokens in the header "Provides extra measure of security by preventing users from inadvertently sharing URLs with their credentials embedded in them."

 Another reason tokens are usually sent as headers is that it is simpler for the client to process auth tokens when they are sent as headers.
 For this reason,